MicrosoftDocs/Viva/Viva/insights/Tutorials/power-bi-myorg.md

 *This experience is only available through private preview*

-With the new Power BI template from Viva Insights, you'll learn more about focus time, manager coaching, and other key experience indicators for your organization.
+With the new Power BI template and dashboard from Microsoft Viva Insights, you'll learn more about focus time, manager coaching, and other key experience indicators for your organization.
 You’ll be able to customize the template by grouping and filtering for parts of the organization, and you’ll receive actionable insights to help improve wellbeing and productivity.

 The dashboard in Power BI includes the following reports: